Csgollnick/csgollnick.github.io/README.md

 Click the collapsable views to see three examples from the application

 <a href="https://github.com/Csgollnick/csgollnick.github.io/tree/main/MobileSIS">or To View The Entire Project Click Here</a>

+### Main Activity where the login window and user authentication occur

 {::options parse_block_html="true" /}
 <details><summary markdown="span">Click to view the Main Activity Code</summary>
 ```java